nicopap/twine-server/README.md

 ## Licenses

-(c) Nicola Papale, licensed under AGPL for the source code and Creative Commons Attribution-ShareAlike 3.0 for the documentation.
+(c) Nicola Papale, licensed under AGPL for the source code and Creative Commons Attribution-ShareAlike 3.0 for the documentation (API description and design justification).
 See the `AGPL` file at the root of the git tree and
 <https://creativecommons.org/licenses/by-sa/3.0/legalcode> for further
 informations.